bobdoah/cygwin_twisted_clipboard/README.md

-# cygwin_twisted_clipboard
+# twsited_pyperclip
-A twisted server which exposes cygwin's /dev/clipboard.
+A twisted server which exposes the clipboard using the pyperclip library